mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

         string: GPU-662077db-fa3f-0d8f-9502-21ab0ef058a2
 ```

+As you can see, a capacity pool mixin is created and it defines the
+capacities available for each gpu.
+This is then referenced in four
+separate shared capacity pools, each of which maps to a single physical
+GPU.
-As you can see, three mixins are created called "system-attributes",
+Then, three mixins are created called "system-attributes",
 "common-gpu-attributes", and "common-gpu-capacities", which all get included in
 the definitons of the actual GPU devices themselves, along with their own
 device-specific attributes (and device-specific capacities if there were any).
+Note
+that when the "common-gpu-capacities" mixin are referenced in each device,
+the name of the capacity pool is also provided.

 With this in place, the scheduler can parse these device definitions and
 "flatten" them into something that looks exactly the same as a `Basic` device.